aniketsharmagit/Crux-Notes/README.md

 # Crux-Notes
-It contains short notes on various technologies.
+It contains short notes for various technologies.